ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 If a complete Message cannot be delivered in one event, one part of the Message
-can be delivered with a ReceivedPartial event.
+can be delivered with a `ReceivedPartial` event.
 To continue to receive more
-of the same Message, the application must invoke Receive again.
+of the same Message, the application must invoke `Receive` again.

-Multiple invocations of ReceivedPartial deliver data for the same Message by
+Multiple invocations of `ReceivedPartial` deliver data for the same Message by
 passing the same MessageContext, until the endOfMessage flag is delivered or a
-ReceiveError occurs.
+ `ReceiveError` occurs.
 All partial blocks of a single Message are delivered in
 order without gaps.
 This event does not support delivering non-contiguous partial
 Messages.
 If, for example, Message A is divided into three pieces (A1, A2, A3) and
 Message B is divided into three pieces (B1, B2, B3), and preserveOrder is not Required,
-the ReceivedPartial may deliver them in a sequence like this: A1, B1, B2, A2, A3, B3,
+the `ReceivedPartial` may deliver them in a sequence like this: A1, B1, B2, A2, A3, B3,
 because the messageContext allows the application to identify the pieces as belonging
 to Message A and B, respectively.
 However, a sequence like: A1, A3 will never occur.

 If the minIncompleteLength in the Receive request was set to be infinite (indicating
-a request to receive only complete Messages), the ReceivedPartial event may still be
+a request to receive only complete Messages), the `ReceivedPartial` event may still be
 delivered if one of the following conditions is true:

 * the underlying Protocol Stack supports message boundary preservation, and
   the size of the Message is larger than the buffers available for a single
-  message;
+  Message;
 * the underlying Protocol Stack does not support message boundary
   preservation, and the Message Framer (see {{framing}}) cannot determine
-  the end of the message using the buffer space it has available; or
+  the end of the Message using the buffer space it has available; or
 * the underlying Protocol Stack does not support message boundary
   preservation, and no Message Framer was supplied by the application